 FY 2006 U.S. Federal Budget and Spending

-For Fiscal Year 2006, the Federal government received $2.407 trillion in revenue.
-Income taxes contributed 45 percent, Social Security taxes were 34 percent, corporate taxes were 12 percent, and the remaining 9 percent came from excise and other miscellaneous taxes.
-The Bush Administration had budgeted for $2.178 in revenue receipts.
+Bush had budgeted $2.178 trillion in revenue receipts.
+Since the economy was doing so well, tax revenue came in higher than expected.
 (Source for all actual receipts and spending is FY 2008 Budget Summary Tables.
 Source for all budget estimates is FY 2006 Budget Summary Tables.)

 Mandatory Spending.
-Social Security ($544 billion) was the largest Mandatory expenditure, at 37 percent of the total.
+Social Security at $544 billion was the largest mandatory expenditure, at 37% of the total.
 Health care spending was next, at $511 billion.
 Of this, Medicare was $325 billion and Medicaid was $186 billion.
 All other remaining mandatory programs cost $357 billion.